matter-labs/solx/docs/src/03-standard-json.md

             // Optional: Link references for linkers that are to resolve library addresses at deploy time (object).
             // Corresponds to "evm.bytecode.linkReferences" in the outputSelection settings.
             "linkReferences": {/* ... */},
+            // Optional: Benchmarks of each stage of the compilation on a per-translation unit basis.
+            // Corresponds to "benchmarks" in the outputSelection settings.
+            "benchmarks": {/* ... */},
             // Optional: Always empty, included only to preserve compatibility with some toolkits (string).
             // Corresponds to "evm.bytecode.immutableReferences" in the outputSelection settings.
             "opcodes": {},